Welcome back! After the Eggs introduction to India, they are ready for some sight-seeing!

 We saw the bride in India wears red.
 Look up other interesting Indian wedding rituals and their meanings.

 Have a “mehndi hand painting party!”
-Instead of using real dye (which lasts for weeks), use a safe, non-toxic, washable paint for your kids and see what creative designs they come up with for their hands (they can even paint each other’s hands!)
-You can also check the Internet for design examples.
+Instead of using real dye (which lasts for weeks), use a safe, non-toxic, washable paint for your kids and see what creative designs they come up with.
+They can even paint each other's hands!
+You can also check the internet for design examples - have fun with it!

 Next week – a wedding celebration, a cricket match and a tiger reserve!